phyqh/phyqh.github.io/content/pages/about/_index.md

 +++

 Hi there!
 This is Qihao, I graduated from HKUST and am now a second year MSCS student at Texas A&M University supervised by Prof. [Nima Khademi Kalantari](https://people.engr.tamu.edu/nimak/index.html), where my current focus is neural-aided photorealistic rendering.

+Starting 2025 Summer, I will start working as a PhD student.